MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508.rst

          :align: center
          :scale: 70%

-1The Gradle project should now be imported in Android Studio, your workspace contains the following project in the :guilabel:`Projects` view:
+The Gradle project should now be imported in Android Studio, your workspace contains the following project in the :guilabel:`Projects` view:

       .. figure:: images/gettingStarted/STM32F7508DK/getting-started-workspace-view.png
          :alt: Workspace view